Request your copy today of the most valuable Social Security book in print.

 In fact, depending on your personal situation, it's entirely possible that you're already eligible to begin collection extra funds and should have been doing so already.
 Now, you should know: The Social Security Administration offers a little-known “grace period.”
 If you find you're owed benefits—you can usually claim up to 6 months in back payments.

 So my point is: if you're qualified to receive an extra payout, you need to take action sooner rather than later—or you risk forfeiting funds.
-It's in your best interest to simply find out if you qualify by February 2018.
+It's in your best interest to simply find out if you qualify.
 It could be worth as much as $66,912 to you.